 - We assessed and challenged the key assumptions used by management in prospective financial information, namely budgets and forecasts which covered at least 12 months from date of approval of financial statements.
-In particular we carried out an analysis on the key assumptions within the model to determine the level of working capital head room available for the Company under normal trading conditions and compared this to managements assessement; and - We compared budgeted financial results to actual financial results for the current year to critically assess management's point of estimate; and - We reviewed post year end results and bank statements to verify that there was no unusual or material cash outflows after the year end which had not been considered as part of managements' budget review.
+In particular we carried out an analysis on the key assumptions within the model to determine the level of working capital head room available for the Company under normal trading conditions; and - We compared budgeted financial results to actual financial results for the current year to critically assess management's point of estimate; - We reviewed post year end results and bank statements to verify that there was no unusual or material cash outflows after the year end which had not been considered as part of management's budget review.